Nuclear disarmament and non-proliferation

 Nuclear and radiological security

 Terrorists actively seek weapons and materials for use in a radiological or nuclear attack.
-Since the early 1990s, the International Atomic Energy Agency (IAEA) has received voluntary reporting from its member states confirming over 3500 incidents with nuclear and radiological materials.
-This includes over 285 incidents of trafficking or malicious use.
+Since the early 1990s, the International Atomic Energy Agency (IAEA) has received voluntary reporting from its member states confirming 3,686 incidents involving nuclear or radiological materials as of December 2019.
+This includes 290 incidents of trafficking or malicious use.
 Canada’s goal is to reduce the likelihood of nuclear weapons and materials falling into the wrong hands.

 The consequences of a single act of nuclear or radiological terrorism would have catastrophic humanitarian, political, environmental and economic consequences on a global scale.
 Canada is committed to continuing shared efforts to enhance security of radiological and nuclear materials, given remaining gaps in global capabilities to prevent the trafficking of radiological and nuclear materials.